No Warning (band): Early career and first two albums (1998–2003)

 The band was founded in 1998 under the name As We Once Were by singer Ben Cook, guitarist Matt Delong, bass player Christian Wylde and drummer Alan "Yeti" Riches.
 Jordan Posner joined soon after on second guitar and Riches was replaced by Kon Putkin on drums.
 As As We Once Were, they released two demos, both in 1998, and contributed an exclusive song to Redstar Records' 1999 Various Artists compilation The Sound and the Fury.

 The band subsequently renamed itself No Warning.
 Their first release under that name was a three-song demo tape.
 They released their 7" on New York label Martyr Records in 2001.

-Prior to this album, Ben Cook contributed lead vocals to Cold Plays' original 2000 album.
 Later that year, Boston-based Bridge 9 Records re-released the 7" on CD with different artwork and the demo tape as bonus tracks.
 The band continued to play shows across the east coast of the United States and Canada with hardcore punk bands such as Hatebreed, Madball, Cro-Mags, Sick of It All, Terror and Bane.
 They also appeared at annual hardcore festivals such as Hellfest (New Jersey) and Posi Numbers Fest (Pennsylvania).
 In the fall of 2002, No Warning released what some fans consider to be the band's best work and a monumental album of that era of hardcore, Ill Blood.
+Just after its release, Jesse Labovitz joined the band and has been No Warning's primary drummer ever since.